 2. It makes efficient use of soil nutrients.

 3. The farmer has access to a variety of crops.

 4. It minimizes the spread of diseases and pests and helps to check weeds

 6. It leads to efficient utilization of labour.

 7. It is a good practice where land is scarce.

 1. It is labour-intensive.

 2. Crop yields may decrease with years except additional manures or fertilizers are applied.

-3. It leads to destruction of soil structure which may facilitate soil erosion.
+3. It leads to the destruction of soil structure which may facilitate soil erosion.

 Don’t forget to use the comment box and leave a message or suggestion and we will get back to you within seconds.